kaczla/list-lm/data/readme/model_links.md

 - [LightLLM](https://github.com/ModelTC/lightllm) - LightLLM is a Python-based LLM (Large Language Model) inference and serving framework, notable for its lightweight design, easy scalability, and high-speed performance.
 - [LightSeq](https://github.com/RulinShao/LightSeq) - Official repository for LightSeq: Sequence Level Parallelism for Distributed Training of Long Context Transformers.
 LightSeq achieves up to 2x faster, 2-8x longer sequences vs Megatron-LM on 16 80GB A100s.
 - [Lit-GPT](https://github.com/Lightning-AI/lit-gpt) - Hackable implementation of state-of-the-art open-source LLMs based on nanoGPT.
 Supports flash attention, 4-bit and 8-bit quantization, LoRA and LLaMA-Adapter fine-tuning, pre-training.
+- [llamafile](https://github.com/Mozilla-Ocho/llamafile) - llamafile lets you distribute and run LLMs with a single file.
 - [LLM Foundry](https://github.com/mosaicml/llm-foundry) - This repository contains code for training, finetuning, evaluating, and deploying LLMs for inference with Composer and the MosaicML platform.
 - [LMFlow](https://github.com/OptimalScale/LMFlow) - An extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community.
 - [LongQLoRA](https://github.com/yangjianxin1/LongQLoRA) - LongQLoRA is a memory-efficient and effective method to extend context length of Large Language Models with less training GPUs.
 - [LongT5](https://github.com/google-research/longt5) - LongT5 is an extension of the T5 model that handles long sequence inputs more efficiently.
 - [MaxText](https://github.com/google/maxtext) - MaxText is a high performance, arbitrarily scalable, open-source, simple, easily forkable, well-tested, batteries included LLM written in pure Python/Jax and targeting Google Cloud TPUs.
+- [MegaBlocks](https://github.com/stanford-futuredata/megablocks) - MegaBlocks is a light-weight library for mixture-of-experts (MoE) training.
 - [metaseq](https://github.com/facebookresearch/metaseq) - A codebase for working with Open Pre-trained Transformers.
 - [MMF](https://github.com/facebookresearch/mmf) - MMF is a modular framework for vision and language multimodal research
 - [ModuleFormer](https://github.com/IBM/ModuleFormer) - ModuleFormer is a MoE-based architecture that includes two different types of experts: stick-breaking attention heads and feedforward experts.
 We released a collection of ModuleFormer-based Language Models (MoLM) ranging in scale from 4 billion to 8 billion parameters.